Peterson-Lam-Shimozono's theorem is an affine analogue of quantum Chevalley formula: introduction

-\begin{remark} The proofs of Lam-Shimozono and Leung-Li rely on Mihalcea's equivariant quantum Chevalley formula \cite{M} which generalizes Fulton-Woodward's non-equivariant one \cite{FW}.
-Although we do not apply this formula directly, we do apply the key idea of its proof which has already been used in the non-equivariant version: the Morse-Smale property for the (opposite) Schubert cells in $G/P$ which implies that the moduli spaces for all two-pointed Gromov-Witten invariants are simultaneously regular and $T$-equivariant, making the counting of elements possible. \end{remark}
+\begin{remark} The proof of Theorem \ref{main} given by Lam and Shimozono relies on the equivariant quantum Chevalley formula \cite{M} which is the $T$-equivariant generalization of another unpublished result of Peterson proved by Fulton and Woodward \cite{FW}.
+Although we do not apply this formula directly, we do apply the key idea of the proof: the transverse property between the Schubert cells and the opposite Schubert cells in $G/P$ which implies that the moduli spaces for all two-pointed Gromov-Witten invariants are simultaneously regular and $T$-equivariant, allowing us to count the elements of their zero-dimensional components easily. \end{remark}

-\begin{remark} Peterson also discovered an explicit formula (unpublished) which expresses the structure constants for $QH_T(G/P)$ in terms of those for $QH_T(G/B)$.
-Woodward \cite{Woodward} proved the non-equivariant version and Huang-Li \cite{HL} proved that Theorem P implies the equivariant version formally.
-Since Lam-Shimozono's proof of Theorem P relies on the non-equivariant version, it is natural to ask whether there is a more direct proof of the equivariant one.
-This paper answers this question: our proof of Theorem P is completely independent of this formula so that we can apply Huang-Li's result to obtain it. \end{remark}

-\begin{remark} It is the main emphasis of Savelyev that his map is linked to the geometry of the \textit{Hamiltonian group} of $G/P$.
-See \cite{me} for the precise consequences of our computation. \end{remark}

-\begin{remark} The only reason for assuming $G$ to be simply connected is to simplify the presentation and highlight our key arguments.
-It is straightforward to extend our arguments to the general case.
-In the general case, one has to enlarge the target of Peterson's map to $H_T(G/P)\otimes\ZZ[P^{\vee}/\Q_P]$ where $P^{\vee}$ is the coweight lattice. \end{remark}